eduuh/keyboard/readme.md

 - End and Home are inspired by a colemak Vim configuration:

-- InSert, which will go to the beginning of the line before editting.
+- Insert, which will go to the beginning of the line before editting.
   Append being on the T, which goes the opposite direction.
   Backspace is used 10× more ( Meaning that I will use the Home Row position 10× more, rather than its default position. ).

 - Delete is used about 20× more.

 - Escape is used about 15× more.

 - Home and End is used about 200× more often and utilized far more often, being especially useful in editting documents outside a vim environment.

 ## Source